 We believe if someone ‘eats well, they stay well’.
 Therefore, the basis of our food poverty work is to make sure everyone who is hungry receives a good, nutritious meal and we support people for as long as they need help.
 We also want to make sure a person’s dignity and health is protected.
 We will continue to improve our food poverty services and introduce new services to make sure we can reach more and more people.
 In particular, we want to make sure hungry children always eat fresh meals.
 If you want to know more about our social impact work contact Faith@cancook.co.uk

-Looking for more information about our services in Liverpool or North Whales?
+Looking for more information about our services in North Wales?